 University Health Services (UHS), located in the McCosh Health Center, is a fully accredited health care facility.
 Its staff includes physicians, nurse practitioners, physician assistants, nurses, counselors, physical therapists, athletic trainers, health educators and technical and administrative personnel.

 Outpatient Services.
-Outpatient services provide primary health care through an appointment system or on a walk-in basis for urgent problems, as well as immunization and allergy services.
+Outpatient services provide primary health care through an appointment system or on a same-day appointment basis for urgent problems, as well as immunization and allergy services.
 Laboratory and X-ray services are available for most routine diagnostic services.

-Inpatient Services.
-Inpatient services are open 24 hours a day throughout the academic year, except during winter recess.
+Infirmary.
+The Infirmary is open 24 hours a day throughout the academic year, except during winter recess.
 This unit is equipped to treat illnesses and injuries and provide postoperative care.
 Medical care, nursing care and rooms are provided without additional charge.
-Students needing urgent care when outpatient services or Counseling and Psychological Services are closed are seen in Inpatient Services.
+Students needing urgent care when outpatient services or Counseling and Psychological Services are closed are seen in the Infirmary.

 Sexual Health and Wellness.
 This service is staffed by nurse practitioners, physicians and a consulting gynecologist.
 Sexual Health and Wellness offers clinical and educational programs, including gynecological examinations and care, male health examinations, diagnosis and treatment of sexually transmitted diseases, contraception, pregnancy testing, and counseling and education about a range of sexual health concerns.